Limits of CSP Problems and Efficient Parameter Testing: Graph and graphon parameter testability

-the ground state energy of the graph $G$ (cf.~\cite{BCL2}), where $e(S,T)$ denotes the number of edges going form $S$ to $T$.
-These graph functions originate from statistical physics, for the rigorous mathematical treatment of the topic see e.g. Sinai's book \cite{S}).
-In the literature this notion is also often to be found with negative sign or different normalization.
+of a partition $\phi \colon V(G) \to [q]$, and \sindex[symbols]{e@$\EEE_\phi(G,J,h)$,$\hat \EEE(G,J,h)$} that is the \emph{ground state energy}\sindex[notions]{ground state energy} of the graph $G$ (cf.~\cite{BCL2}) with respect to $J$ and $h$, where $e_G(S,T)$ denotes the number of edges going form $S$ to $T$ in $G$.
+These graph functions originate from statistical physics, for the rigorous mathematical treatment of the topic see e.g. Sinai's book \cite{Si}.
+The energy expression whose maximum is sought is also referred to as a Hamiltonian.
+In the literature this notion is also often to be found with negative sign or different normalization, more on this below.

 This graph parameter can be expressed in the terminology applied for MAX-$2$CSP.
-Let the corresponding $2$CSP formula to the pair ($G$,$J$) be $F$ with domain $K=[q]$. $F$ consists of the constraints $(g_0;(i,j))$ for every edge $(i,j)$ of $G$, where $g_0$ is the constraint type whose evaluation table is $J$, and additionally it contains $n$ copies of $(g_1;i)$ for every vertex $i$ of $G$, where $g_1$ is the constraint type in one variable with evaluation vector $h$.
+Let the corresponding $2$CSP formula to the pair ($G$,$J$) be $F$ with domain $K=[q]$.
+The formula $F$ is comprised of the constraints $(g_0;x_{(i,j)})$ for every edge $(i,j)$ of $G$, where $g_0$ is the constraint type whose evaluation table is $J$, and additionally it contains $n$ copies of $(g_1;x_i)$ for every vertex $i$ of $G$, where $g_1$ is the constraint type in one variable with evaluation vector $h$.
 Then the optimal value of the objective function of the MAX-$2$CSP problem of the instance $F$ is equal to $\hat \EEE(G, J, h)$.
-Note that this correspondence is consistent with the sampling procedure, that is, to ($\G(k,G)$,$J$) corresponds the $2$CSP $\G(k,F)$.
-Therefore for $q=2$, $\hat \EEE(.,J,h)$ has sample complexity $\mathcal{O}(\frac{1}{\varepsilon^4})$(see \cite{AVKK},\cite{SM}).
+Note that this correspondence is consistent with the sampling procedure, that is, to the pair ($\G(k,G)$,$J$) corresponds the $2$CSP formula $\G(k,F)$.
+Therefore $\hat \EEE(.,J,h)$ has sample complexity $\mathcal{O}(\frac{1}{\varepsilon^4})$(see \cite{AVKK2},\cite{MS}).

-These energies are directly connected to the number $\hom(G,H)$ of admissible vertex colorings of $G$ by the colors $V(H)$ for a certain small weighted graph $H$.
+These energies are directly connected to the number $\hom(G,H)$\sindex[symbols]{h@$\hom(G,H)$} of admissible vertex colorings of $G$ by the colors $V(H)$ for a certain small weighted graph $H$.
 This was pointed out in \cite{BCL2}, (2.16), namely

 where the edge weights of $H$ are $\beta_{ij}(H)=\exp(J_{ij})$.
-The former line of thought of turning ground state energies into $2$CSPs is also valid in the case of $r$-graphs.
+The former line of thought of transforming ground state energies into MAX-$2$CSPs is also valid in the case of $r$-graphs and $r$CSPs for arbitrary $r$.

-The results on MAX-$r$CSP sample complexity for $q=2$ can be extended beyond the case of simple hypergraphs, higher dimensional Hamiltonians are also expressible as $r$CSP formulas.
-The generalization for arbitrary $q$ and to $r$-graphons will follow in the next subsection.
-Additionally we note, that an analogous statement to (\ref{col}) on testability of coloring numbers does not follow immediately for $r \geq 3$.
+The results on the sample complexity of MAX-$r$CSP for $q=2$ can be extended beyond the case of simple hypergraphs, higher dimensional Hamiltonians are also expressible as $r$CSP formulas.
+The generalization for arbitrary $q$ and to $r$-graphons will follow in the next section.
+Additionally we note, that an analogous statement to (\ref{ch3:col}) on testability of coloring numbers does not follow immediately for $r \geq 3$.